diversity and inclusion

 • Establish channels for employees to provide feedback on training and educational programs to continually improve them.

-Use ‘Leverage Diversity and Inclusion for Organizational Excellence’ by Stanford to educate your leaders about the importance of DEI initiatives.
-The course explores the hurdles and solutions to creating and maintaining a diverse workforce.
+Stanford’s self-paced online course ‘Leverage Diversity and Inclusion for Organizational Excellence’ educates leaders about the importance of DEI initiatives, explores potential hurdles, and offers solutions for creating and maintaining a diverse workforce.

 2. Empathy